-I put MTN at number five because it is available for corporate and home users, service is available in most part of Port Harcourt, the cost of subscription is cheaper when compared to Glo.
-The down side to using MTN is that the cost of equipment is high, the uptime is low when compared to the 96% acceptable uptime, and the support is poor.
+I put MTN at number five because it is available for corporate and home users.
+Service is available in most part of Port Harcourt, the cost of subscription is cheaper when compared to Glo.
+The down side to using MTN is that the cost of equipment is high, the uptime is low when compared to the 98% acceptable uptime, and the support is poor.
 You have a problem on their link, it takes a whole day for them to send a support engineer.
-This is because the management of MTN BTS has been contracted to a third body company.
-So you call MTN and MTN calls a third party company before you get your needed support.
+This is because the management of MTN BTS has been contracted to a third-party company.
+So you call MTN and MTN calls a third-party company before you get the needed support.

 If you are looking for a broadband internet for corporate use, and you have got the money, then glo is the internet of choice.
 With fibre and microwave options, glo has got you covered.
 The services are available almost everywhere and the availability is sure up to, if not above 96% uptime.
-During downtimes, glo constantly keeps you in the loop through globusiness.
-The down side to using glo is that the cost of subscription is on the high side and so is the cost of equipments.
+However, during downtimes, you will struggle to get updates fron their NOC.
+Also, the cost of subscription is on the high side and so is the cost of equipments.

 1. Internet Solutions Nigeria (ISN)

 This ISP is like a diamond in the rough.
-Most people dont know much about it in Port Harcourt even though its a household name in Lagos.
-ISN provides 96% uptime, dedicated and uncapped internet with last mile on microwave.
-Cost of equipment is very cheap, no purchase of equipment needed when upgrading, provides 24/7 support and 15 minute on-site policy- this means that it doesnt take them more than 15minutes to get an engineer to your office when there are issues.
+Most people don’t know much about it in Port Harcourt even though it’s a household name in Lagos.
+ISN provides 98% uptime, dedicated and uncapped internet with last mile on microwave.
+Cost of equipment is very cheap, no purchase of equipment needed when upgrading, provides 24/7 support and 15 minute on-site policy- this means that it does not take them more than 15minutes to get an engineer to your office when there are issues.
 They also have monitoring devices that notify them about the status of their customers’ links.
 This is why they call the customer first before the customer calls them to complain.
 Downsides to using ISN is that the service is not available everywhere in Port Harcourt and the cos of V-SAT like we all know is usually expensive.
 The good news is that the major areas are well-covered.

 So, there you have it.
 Consider this before you subscribe to any service provider’s network.